The Best Tesla Powerwall 3 Alternatives in 2026

 Enphase batteries don’t work with other inverters, so they only are an option if you already have their microinverters, or are planning an installation with them.

-They are releasing a new line of batteries this year (10C), which hopefully will see improvements, but we’re still not sure if that will really be comparable to the Powerwall in terms of price, specs, and performance.
-The 5P has good output, and is scalable, but the main drawbacks we’ve found in the field are:
+Enphase announced the 10C line in 2024, with rollout through 2025.
+The improvements look promising, but we’re still not sure whether the 10C will be fully comparable to the Powerwall on price, specs, and performance — we didn’t love our first experience with them, but they’ll get the job done.
+The 5P, meanwhile, has good output and is scalable, but the main drawbacks we’ve found in the field are:

 We swear by Enphase’s microinverters, and their company is rock solid in terms of support, so we still think these are a viable option, but it may not be a 100% seamless experience, as it seems like they are still updating things and working out some kinks in their system.